newrelic-experimental/prometheus-agent-instruqt/README.md

 <a href="https://opensource.newrelic.com/oss-category/#new-relic-experimental"><picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/newrelic/opensource-website/raw/main/src/images/categories/dark/Experimental.png"><source media="(prefers-color-scheme: light)" srcset="https://github.com/newrelic/opensource-website/raw/main/src/images/categories/Experimental.png"><img alt="New Relic Open Source experimental project banner." src="https://github.com/newrelic/opensource-website/raw/main/src/images/categories/Experimental.png"></picture></a>

-# FY24SKO-Prometheus-Agent-Instruqt
+# Prometheus-Agent-Instruqt

 This is supplemental material related to the Prometheus Agent for Kubernetes Instruqt Lab.

 ## Background

-The ability to run Prometheus Server in "Agent Mode" was released with Prometheus Server v2.32.0.
+The ability to run Prometheus Server in "Agent Mode" was released with Prometheus Server `v2.32.0`.
 You can read more about it [here](https://prometheus.io/blog/2021/11/16/agent/#prometheus-agent-mode).
 Subsequently, New Relic released the [Prometheus Configurator](https://github.com/newrelic/newrelic-prometheus-configurator) which is a configuration layer around the Prometheus Agent that automatically configures remote write to New Relic and default scrape jobs.

 Learn more about the Prometheus Agent in [our documentation](https://docs.newrelic.com/docs/infrastructure/prometheus-integrations/install-configure-prometheus-agent/setup-prometheus-agent/).